someoneusedmyname/PHP-Object-Oriented-Programming/README.md

 PHP is an object oriented scripting language, that supports oriented analysis, designing and programming.
 These components are attained by us of "PIE";

-Polymorphism: implements keyword
+-Polymorphism: implements keyword
-Inheritance: extends keyword
+-Inheritance: extends keyword
-Encapsulation: “get” and “set” methods etc.
+-Encapsulation: “get” and “set” methods etc.